GREAT RELATIONS

 World Economic Forum's Young Global leaders Alumni

-is a difference between men and women's approach to relationships,
+we discover if there is a difference between men and women's approach to relationships,

-and what it takes for women to make a man feel safe talking about emotions
+and what it takes for women to make a man feel safe talking about emotions.

 Podcasthost Soulaima Gourani, World Economic Forum, Young Global Leaders Alumni: